Trauma-Friendly Meditation

 Live Monthly Classes on Zoom

-• We will update this page with the upcoming class dates and include a registration form.
+- We will update this page with the upcoming class dates and include a registration form.
 All registrations are first come first served.
-Classes fill up very quickly so be sure to get your registration in when you see a new class listed.
+Classes can up quickly so be sure to get your registration in when you see a new class listed.

 These classes are completely free.
 Registration on first come first served basis each month when a new class opens up.